mattermost/docs/source/collaborate/organize-using-custom-user-groups.rst

 .. |more-icon-vertical| image:: ../images/dots-vertical_F01D9.svg
   :alt: Use the More icon in the top left corner to access Mattermost desktop apps customization settings.
+  :class: theme-icon

 .. |plus| image:: ../images/plus_F0415.svg
   :alt: The Plus icon provides access to channel and direct message functionality.
+  :class: theme-icon

 .. raw:: html

  <p class="mm-label-note">Not available in legacy Mattermost Enterprise Edition E10 or E20</p>

 Custom groups (beta) reduce noise and improve focus by notifying the right people in a channel at the right time, while maintaining transparency for all members in that channel.
 Custom user groups let you notify up to 256 users at a time rather than notifying users individually.

 For example, perhaps you want to @mention a cross-functional team about a bug fixes needed for an upcoming feature release, without notifying everyone else in the channel.
 Using a custom group notifies the cross-functional team immediately, while keeping important stakeholders in the loop on the status of the feature release.

 Or perhaps you want to add a group of users to a team and a channel.
 When you @mention a custom group in a channel, Mattermost prompts you to add anyone from that custom group who isn't already a channel and team member.
-See the `invite people to your workspace </collaborate/invite-people.html>`__ documentation for details.
+See the :doc:`invite people to your workspace </collaborate/invite-people>` documentation for details.

 Once a custom user group has been created, you can mention that group the same way you @mention another Mattermost member.
-See the `mention people in messages </collaborate/mention-people.html>`__ documentation for details.
+See the :doc:`mention people in messages </collaborate/mention-people>` documentation for details.

 .. note::

   - System admins need to enable this feature.
-See our `Mattermost Configuration Settings </configure/configuration-settings.html#custom-user-groups>`__ documentation for details.
+See our :ref:`Mattermost Configuration Settings <configure/site-configuration-settings:enable custom user groups (beta)>` documentation for details.
   - From Mattermost v7.2, system admins can limit who can manage custom user groups through the Custom Group Manager system admin role.
-See the `system roles </onboard/system-admin-roles.html>`__ documentation for details.
+See the :doc:`system roles </onboard/system-admin-roles>` documentation for details.
-  - The ability to create custom user groups on mobile will be available in a future release. @mentions for custom user groups on mobile work the same as `LDAP-synced groups </collaborate/mention-people.html#groupname>`__.
+  - The ability to create custom user groups on mobile will be available in a future release. @mentions for custom user groups on mobile work the same as :ref:`LDAP-synced groups <collaborate/mention-people:@groupname>`.

 Create a custom group
 ---------------------